Golden Wonder: History

-The company was owned by various parent companies including Imperial Tobacco and Hanson plc, and was then acquired by United Kingdom based Dalgety plc in March 1987.
-A fire at the Corby site in 1989 destroyed many historical documents and photographs of the company.
+The company was acquired by United Kingdom-based Dalgety plc in March 1987 as part of owned by Imperial Tobacco's breakup by new owner Hanson plc.
+A fire at the Corby site in 1988 destroyed many historical documents and photographs of the company.
 In February 1992 Sooner Snacks, manufacturer of Nik Naks and Wheat Crunchies, was bought from Borden Inc. by Dalgety plc, with the company being absorbed into Golden Wonder.

 In 1995 Golden Wonder underwent a management buyout costing £54.6 million.
 In 2000 Bridgepoint Capital acquired the company for £156 million.
 In January 2006 the company was bought by Tayto, a company based in Tandragee, County Armagh.

 Its notable brands have included "Wotsits", "Ringos", "Jungle Fresh" peanuts and Pot Noodle, which ceased to carry Golden Wonder branding after the brand (but not the manufacturing business itself) was sold to Unilever.
 In July 1995 Best Foods paid Dalgety plc about $280 million for its Golden Wonder Pot Noodle instant hot snacks manufacturing business.
 Following the purchase by Tayto in 2006, the Nik Naks and Wheat Crunchies brands were sold to United Biscuits.